 The Happy Accident Invention of the NanoNets.

-For offshore oil spills, dispersants (a type of detergent) were used to remediate the massive oil slicks that emerged at the water’s surface.
+Dispersants, a type of detergent, were used to remediate the massive oil slicks that emerged at the water’s surface.
 However, this treatment approach caused far more damage than good.
 The dispersants were so effective at breaking down the oil that it could not be collected and removed.
 Rather, the emulsified oil sunk deep into the water column, poisoning aquatic life well below the surface.

 When Mike read about the nefarious effects of these dispersants, he was inspired to find a solution.
 After long hours in the lab, Mike came across a happy accident when experimenting with various mixtures of surfactants and polymers used in the drug delivery arena.
 Rather than breaking down the oil like conventional dispersants, these mixtures instead bind and agglomerate the oil and separate it for removal.
 Following more time in the lab, Mike discovered that the chemical solution could indeed bind a variety of contaminants.